jbrick/Unrealistic_Engine/README.md

 Please use sublime text 3 with these plugins:

+Package control (used to install sublime plugins) https://sublime.wbond.net/installation

+SublimeLinter

-Pylint (requires pylint python package to be installed)
+SublimeLinter-pep8 (requires pep8 python module to be installed)

-AutoPEP8